kchen-sh/director-openstack-plugin/README.md

      image can auto-resize the instance root partition to the whole disk.
      Please refer to the Fast Guide how to build such an image.

+4. Cloudera Director will need to reboot the created instances to finish some configuration work.
+However, in some versions of OpenStack, the flavor with ephemeral disk may not bootup properly after create partition on the ephemeral disk, due to some file system check issue.
+Thus, it is highly recommended to use non-ephemeral-disk flavors to create the instances.
+The user can check the flavor details on his cloud provider dashboard or terminal.
+If the fit flavor does not exist, create one.

-4. This OpenStack plugin does not completely support creating external database (Trove support) for Cloudera Manager.
+5. This OpenStack plugin does not completely support creating external database (Trove support) for Cloudera Manager.
 Trove (Database as a Service for OpenStack) does not have an API to set a specified password for root database user.
 So the current trove version is incompatible with Cloudera Director API.
 If the user